BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

 Installed dormer cladding and skylights: Completed the dormer exteriors and added natural light to the upper floor.
 Repaired the main roof: Fixed waterproofing at the peak, reinstalled roof tiles, and replaced rotten wood.

-- Obtain process, requiring architectural drawings and structural calculations
-- Demolition of the interior spaces and the three old chimneys
-- Building a new truss which would support the roof and dormers once the exterior brick wall was removed
-- Demolishing the exterior brick wall
-- Replace rotten wood at the end of the gable roof.
-- Create the shell of the dormers:
-  - Demolishing one side of the A-frame, constructing the dormer for that side and waterproof the roof of the dormer.
-    - Repeat for the other side
-  - Install exterior cladding of both dormers
-  - Fix waterproofing of the peak of the roof and reinstall roof tiles and replace rotten wood.
-    - Install Velux skylights
-  - Install new windows and doors
-- Interior works:
-  - Install 3cm of Fermacell insulation across the floor
-  - Sand the existing trusses and beams
-  - Framing for interior walls and frame all the existing exterior walls
-  - Electrical and plumbing works
-  - Insulation and interior vapor barrier
-  - Finish walls with OSB, drywall and plaster
-  - Install floor heating
-  - Equalize the floor with self leveling concrete
-  - Caulk joints paint walls and ceiling
-  - Assemble the Ikea kitchen
-  - Tile the toilet room and install toilet and fixtures.
-  - Install parquet flooring and skirting
-  - Install kitchen appliances and counter tops.

-Dear Clèment,

-Thanks for answering.
-We're still interested and have a few more questions :)

-- Since I don't see a floor plan on the permit I'm assuming (as long as the exterior is not changed) we can do what we want (within reason e.g. changing walls or location of bathrooms) with the interior.
-Is this correct?
-- What would be the next steps
-- We would like to see the place is a virtual tour possible?
-After that I think we'd also want to visit the structure in person, we can arrange that quickly but wouldn't want to make a trip now if the property is sold.